What is the Combined Charging System (CCS)?

 The CCS includes the connector and inlet combination as well as all the control functions.
 It also manages communications between the electric vehicle and the EV charging point.
 As a result, it provides a solution to all charging requirements.

 The key features of the Combined Charging System include the following:

 - AC charging:

-- With the electrical interface specification for power transmission, which includes safety-related signalling for AC charging that complies with the international IEC 61851-1 standard
+- With the electrical interface specification for power transmission, which includes safety-related signalling for AC charging that complies with the international IEC 61851-1 and 61851-22 standards.

 - DC charging:

-- The communication interface between the electric vehicle and the charging point, based on the international standard ISO/IEC 15118 and the German DIN SPEC 70121 and the SAE J2847/2.
+- The communication interface between the electric vehicle and the charging point is based on the international standard ISO/IEC 15118, the German DIN SPEC 70121 and the SAE J2847/2.

 This February the CharIN Asia coordination office had an interactive meeting with Gaikindo (The Indonesian Association of Automotive Industry) which was held in its Jakarta office.
 The Gaikindo representatives organised this event and all its members with an interest in electric vehicles were...

 The Indio German Working Group on Automotive discussed collaboration in the e-mobility sector during the Indian Auto Expo